tccole23/latin102/translation3.md

 What case is stercus, and why is it in that case? - It is accusative and it is accusative because it goes with purgavit which can take two accusative direct objects.

-Identify the form of the adjective maiorem (gender, case, number, degree). - feminine, accusative, singular, superlative❌ **Superlative would be from *maximus/a/um*.**
+Identify the form of the adjective maiorem (gender, case, number, degree). - feminine, accusative, singular, superlative❌ **Superlative would be from *maximus/a/um*.** (correction - comparative)

 Explain the construction of the verbal unit flumine admisso. - The construction of *flumine admisso* is of an ablative absolute